Explore the links between public health, gender, and community action in India and Thailand.

 Azim Khan, PhD, Academic Director

-Azim received the Ford Foundation International Fellowship for Human Rights for academic excellence, leadership, and commitment to community.
+Azim received the Ford Foundation International Fellowship for Human Rights for academic excellence, leadership, and commitment to community in 2003 and is a Fellow of the Royal Society for Public Health, UK, and a lifetime member of the Indian Public Health Association.
 He’s worked with universities in India and the US, teaching human rights, public health, and development.
 Azim has been a consultant and researcher for NGOs and international organizations, including the UN.
 He was a facilitator for SIT / World Learning and Ford Foundation’s Leadership for Social Justice Program in Washington, DC.
-In 2007, he was awarded a Scholar of Peace fellowship by the Foundation for Universal Responsibility of His Holiness the Dalai Lama for peace initiatives in Gujarat.
-He hosted of a weekly show on contemporary social justice and human rights issues and co-founded several Indian organizations.
-He has also been a media and political analyst for the US government.
+In 2007, he was awarded a Scholar of Peace fellowship by the Foundation for Universal Responsibility of His Holiness the Dalai Lama.
+Azim has co-founded several education and development initiatives.
+He is a committed academic and social worker contributing in the field of education, public health, and youth leadership for the last 20 years.

 Jayanti Singh, MD, Senior Faculty